 Dr Kai Ruggeri is an Assistant Professor in the Department of Health Policy & Management.
 Kai joined Columbia from the Department of Psychology at the University of Cambridge, where he directed the Policy Research Group that he founded in 2013.
 He studies how policy influences population behavior, and how integrating behavioral evidence into policies can improve economic outcomes and population well-being.
 His teaching is primarily in analytics, decision-making, behavioral policy, and managerial economics.
-His current projects involve a number of behavioral policy studies focusing on large-scale data related to economic choices and related outcomes.
+His recent projects involve behavioral policy studies focusing on large-scale data related to economic choices and related outcomes, which have been covered in media around the world.
 Partners include local and national governments, non-profit organizations, industry, and other academic institutions, in New York, various parts of the US, and abroad.
-He is a Senior Fellow at the Centre for Business Research at the Judge Business School and Fellow of Corpus Christi College, Cambridge, as well as a Fellow of the Royal Statistical Society.
-Kai also directs the Junior Researcher Programme, a global initiative for early career behavioral scientists.
+He is always happy to meet with students that are interested in getting involved in these topics, whether on the research side, for policy, or in industry.
+Kai also directs the Junior Researcher Programme, a global initiative for early career behavioral scientists, which is now partnered with the Global Behavioral Science (GLOBES) program he directs at Columbia.
+He is a Senior Fellow at the Centre for Business Research at the Judge Business School and Fellow of Corpus Christi College, Cambridge, as well as a Fellow of the Royal Society of Arts and Sciences.

 Director, Global Behavioral Science